'We need to hold our kids tight': Father in bedside vigil for crash victim

 Police last week appealed for any witnesses of a dark blue Honda CRV "driving erratically in the Napier CBD prior to the crash around 11.50pm on Saturday, or who has dashcam, or other footage of the vehicle".

-They were particularly interested in any information about a vehicle driving at speed between Hitchins Avenue, Onekawa, and the town centre of Napier about 11.45pm.
+They were particularly interested in any information about a vehicle driving at speed between Hitchins Ave, Onekawa, and the town centre of Napier about 11.45pm.